udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 Unlike the initial free software movement, today we need to fight the establishment -- old guards ....
 Descendants and proponents of old software.

+__Ageism__

 :: Ageism // prepend paragraph with word, like colon definition.
 Then relate paragraphs using labels.
 Next, lower level of hypertext.
 Integrate with graph of questions

-- Most prospective group might be old programmers, facing age discrimination.
+- Most prospective group to develop Phos would be old programmers, facing age discrimination.

+Transfer knowledge in one programming language to others.
+Experience in 2 or more programming languages improve employability by a lot.
+Knowledge in stack machine is fundamental and useful in many applications.

-How to combine multiple issues into one article?
+- How to combine multiple issues into one article?

 List issues, use diagram or graph to show relationship of issues?